StatPal/symr/README.md

 ## What is symr?

 *symr* is a C++ software for Synthetic Magnetic Resonance (MR) technique which predicts images at new design parameter from few observed MR scans.
-The speciality of the method behind the *symr* is that it carefully uses both the physical and statistical properties of the underlying MR ssignal and noise.
-This is a theoretically sound and computationally practical matrix-free approach using multi-layered Gausssain Markov Random Field, which can predict images from as small as three MR scans, which can be used in individualized patient- and anatomy-specific contexts.
+The speciality of the method behind the *symr* is that it carefully uses both the physical and statistical properties of the underlying MR signal and noise.
+This is a theoretically sound and computationally practical matrix-free approach using multi-layered Gaussain Markov Random Field, which can predict images from as small as three MR scans, which can be used in individualized patient- and anatomy-specific contexts.
 We have also developed an accurate estimation of standard errors of the regional means in in the predicted images.